 Here’s what some of the performers had to say…

-This was our first online music festival, and certainly won’t be our last, with such inspiring young people out there we must continue to show the world what they can do.
-We’ll keep the festival on the website for a while (maybe forever) and will look at further developments for the future, and who knows, bring it to life one day?
+This was our first ever online music festival, and it was so inspiring to see young people out there showing us what they can do, even when they were stuck indoors.
+We’ll keep the festival on the website for a while (maybe forever) so you can keep coming back to enjoy.